 Nothing can be more untrue than the notion that Khan’s ascension to power had nothing dirty about it.

 Second, the strong belief that ‘corruption’ is the root cause of all evils in Pakistan.
-So for a second, if I assume this narrative to be true, why is Imran Khan’s anti-corruption fight only limited to politicians?
+Corruption is a symptom rather than the root cause of all problems in Pakistan.
+But just for the sake of argument, let’s assume PTI’s narrative to be true then why is Imran Khan’s anti-corruption fight only limited to politicians?

-Because that will not be enough.
-In fact, it is just a ‘lollipop’ to show that he is working on his promise to punish the corrupt.
+Accountability must be across the board.
+The deluded and naive won’t accept this argument, though the fact is: The so-called ‘anti-corruption narrative’ is just a ‘lollipop’ to show that he is working on his promise to punish the corrupt.

 Nothing good will come out.
 But the followers of Mr. Clean think otherwise.